Dig Down

 "Dig Down" is a song by English rock band Muse.
-Produced by the band with Mike Elizondo, it was released as a single on 18 May 2017 and is featured on the band's eighth studio album, Simulation Theory.
+Produced by the band with Mike Elizondo, it was released as the lead single from their eighth studio album, Simulation Theory (2018) on 18 May 2017.
 "Dig Down" debuted at number 94 on the UK Singles Downloads Chart.
 The next week, it peaked at 51 on that chart.

 Background

 Muse began teasing the release of a new song in early May 2017, sharing photos and clips from the video.
 After announcing the track the week before, "Dig Down" was released alongside its music video on 18 May 2017.
 Speaking about writing the song, Muse frontman Matt Bellamy explained that "I was looking to counteract the current negativity in the world and give inspiration, optimism and hope to people to fight for the causes they believe in – that as individuals we can choose to change the world if we want to".
-Consequence of Sound's Michelle Geslani described the song as "a stuttering, mostly sparse number with hints of glam rock flare".

-On the deluxe versions of the album, an alternative version of the song was included dubbed the "Acoustic Gospel Version".
+On the deluxe versions of the album, an alternative version of the song was included, dubbed the "Acoustic Gospel Version".
 This version does away with the electronic elements and instead is a much quieter, simpler version featuring acoustic guitar, piano and a choir in the background.
-This version was played during the Simulation Theory World Tour instead of the original.
+According to Bellamy, this version is very similar to how the song sounded when he initially wrote it, before he reworked the song into its finished version.

+Composition

+As the lead single, "Dig Down" introduced the synth-pop and new wave sound of Simulation Theory, a departure from the hard rock-leaning Drones (2015).
+Michelle Geslani of Consequence described the song as "a stuttering, mostly sparse number with hints of glam rock flare," while Jörn Schlüter of Rolling Stone Germany called it "cyborg gospel."